 "In my original blog, I was referring to any chemicals that might mimic the actions of estrogen in the body.
 There are many conflicting studies, and it is not clear if the level to which people are exposed contributes to earlier onset of puberty.
 Based on the historical data before these chemicals were used, body weight consistently was around 100 pounds at the onset of puberty.
 The fact that it is still around 100 pounds implies that body weight has more of an influence on timing of puberty than typical exposure to these chemicals.
 However, it is important to understand how these chemicals act in the body, and research in this area continues."

-Do you have a question about one of our blog posts?
+Do you have a question?
 Please submit a question!